mishoo/UglifyJS/README.md

   you pass `false` then whenever possible we will use a newline instead of a semicolon, leading to more readable output of uglified code (size before gzip could be smaller; size after gzip insignificantly larger).
-- `negate-iife` (default `!beautify`) -- prefer negation, rather than parens, for "Immediately-Called Function Expressions".
-This defaults to `true` when beautification is off, and `false` if beautification is on;
-  pass it manually to force a value.

 ### Keeping copyright notices or other comments